-AMFA Officers and Representatives have been in communication with our carries regularly and are taking guidance from the CDC to ensure we are taking effective steps to combat the significant challenges posed by the Coronavirus pandemic.
-We encourage everyone to monitor the CDC website (www.cdc.gov) to educate yourself and watch for updates.
-Do not buy into headlines and sound bites; investigate the whole story completely through credible sources.
+AMFA representatives have been in regular communication and taking guidance from the CDC to ensure we are taking effective steps to combat the significant challenges posed by this pandemic.
+We have been actively involved to ensure all three airlines adhere to workplace cleaning protocol, and we continue to urge you to utilize PPE, practice social distancing, and remember safety is always the priority.
+Please follow the CDC recommendations and guidelines.
 If you have any concerns or questions, please contact your Local Safety and Standards Chairman.
-Additionally, understand the situation and communication is fluid with significant challenges that change daily.

 Reminder to All Members: The FAA Hotline reporting system may be utilized to report concerns of aviation safety: https://hotline.faa.gov.
 We must realize our grave responsibility as FAA certified airman to exercise our judgement on the airworthiness of aircraft and equipment.
 We, therefore, pledge unyielding adherence to these precepts for the advancement of public safety of aviation and for the dignity for our craft.